 Up to this point, the analysis has focused on properties of the desirability solution.
-We now investigate the implications of these results upon the value function.
-Recall that the value function is related to the desirability via the logarithmic transform \eqref{eq:log-transform}.
+We now investigate the implications of these results upon the value function, which is related to the desirability via the logarithmic transform \eqref{eq:log-transform}.
 Henceforth, denote the solution to \eqref{eq:hjb-pde-value} as $V^*(x_t) = \min_{u[t:T]}\mathbb{E}_{\omega_t}[J(x_t)] = - \lambda \log \Psi^*(x_t)$, the solution to \eqref{eq:hjbjoin-sos} for a fixed degree $d$ as $(\Psi_u,\Psi_l, \mathcal{S},\mathcal{T}, \epsilon)$, and the suboptimal value function computed from the solution of \eqref{eq:hjbjoin-sos} as $V_u = - {\lambda} \log {\Psi_l}$.
-Only $\Psi_l$ and $V_u$ is considered henceforth, because $\Psi_l$, but not $\Psi_u$, gives an approximate value function that satisfies the properties of SCLF in Definition \ref{def:stochastic_clf}, a fact shown in the next section.
+Only $\Psi_l$ and $V_u$ are considered henceforth, because $\Psi_l$, but not $\Psi_u$, gives an approximate value function that satisfies the properties of SCLF in \cref{def:stochastic_clf}, a fact shown in the next section.